MadalenaAndrade/MadalenaAndrade/README.md

 - 👋 Hi, I’m @MadalenaAndrade!
 - 👀 I’m interested in learning programming, data analysis, and improving my problem-solving skills for real-world applications
-- 🌱 I’m currently learning Python through online courses (such as MOOC and Udemy) and practicing coding challenges.
+- 🌱 I’ve learned the basics of Python, SQL, and SQL Server.
+Currently, I’m diving into C# and .NET 8.0 through self-learning.
-- 💞️ I’m looking to collaborate on on beginner-level open-source projects or Python-based tasks, especially those focused on data analysis or automation.
+- 💞️ I’m looking to collaborate on a entry-level open-source projects or Python-based tasks!
-- 📫 How to reach me: mmadalenaandrade93@gmail.com or https://www.linkedin.com/in/madalena-andrade/
+- 📫 How to reach me: mmadalenaandrade93@gmail.com | [LinkedIn](https://www.linkedin.com/in/madalena-andrade/)
 - ⚡ Fun fact: I have a PhD in Biology and Global Change Ecology, where I did research in ecotoxicology and biochemistry.
 Outside of science and coding, I enjoy playing video games, read and drawing in my free time!

 <!---